 If you plan on using booking.com for any of your accommodations in Morocco or anywhere else, book through our booking link and get $25 off your booking!

-If you are looking to tour Morocco in the same amazing way that we did, with Eco Desert Morocco, you can use our promo code below when contacting Atman and get 15% off your trip!
+If you are looking to tour Morocco in the same amazing way that we did, with Eco Desert Morocco, you can use send us an email at firstname.lastname@example.org with your inquiry and we will put you in contact with Atman to ensure that you get 15% off your trip!

 If you want to read about our full 17-day tour, you can check it out here.

 If you’re heading to Morocco and want to get ready, check out our top tips here.

 If you found this article helpful, please help us by pinning it for others.